temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 :::

-Temporal Workflows can automatically retry Activities that fail.
+Temporal Workflows automatically retry Activities that fail by default, but you can customize how those retries happen.
 At the top of the `MoneyTransfer` Workflow Definition, you'll see a Retry Policy defined that looks like this:

 [workflow.go](https://github.com/temporalio/money-transfer-project-template-go/blob/5055033/workflow.go)
 ```go